JvanKatwijk/qt-dab/README.md

   * a widget showing the spectrum of the NULL period between successive DAB frames from which the TII is derived,
   * and a widget showing the response(s) from different transmitters in the SFN,

 Another - a sixth - widget shows when running a *scan*; the widget will show the contents of the ensembles found in the selected channel.
+In 3.5 the possibility is created to save a detailed description of the services in the different channels, in a format easily to process with LibreOffice or comparable programs.

 While the main window is always shown, visibility of the others is under user control, the main widget contains a button for each of those.